Welcome from the Preceptor

 Fellowship projects begin with requests from senior leaders who identify priorities within various levels of the organization.
 The fellowship preceptor then reviews all requests for those that will best address the core competencies of the fellows.
 Fellows are also encouraged to seek out projects based on personal interests and professional goals.
 Examples of fellowship projects include:

-• Analyzing Duke University Health System's annual community benefit and modify policies to promote a patient centered financial policy.
-Validate Vendor information for a revision of workflows and policies.
+- Analyzed Duke University Health System's annual community benefit and modified policies to promote a patient centered financial policy.
+Validated Vendor information for a revision of workflows and policies.

-• Project management and leading the Patient Demographic, Gender, Initiative for an interdisciplinary team to roll out Sexual Orientation and Gender Identity Epic enhancements and health system wide trainings.
-Review and standardize organizational LGBTQ+ coding and billing processes
+- Project management and led the Patient Demographic, Gender, Initiative for an interdisciplinary team to roll out Sexual Orientation and Gender Identity Epic enhancements and health system wide trainings.
+Reviewed and standardized organizational LGBTQ+ coding and billing processes

 Rotations